KordingLab/KordingLab.github.io/_people/luca_lonini.md

 ### About

+My current research at Northwestern/RIC is focused on predicting patient outcomes in the clinical rehabilitation domain using wearable sensors and machine learning models.
+The overarching goal of this research is to: 1) build models that can help clinicians plan rehabilitation protocols; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).

 I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.

 During my MSc I worked on a model of the acquisition and retention of motor tasks to optimize robotic neuro-rehabilitation (in collaboration with the Newman Lab at MIT).
 Throughout my PhD I worked on a method for [unsupervised learning of active stereo-vision](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3819528/) on the humanoid robot iCub using Sparse Coding and Reinforcement Learning.
 Here is a [video](https://www.youtube.com/watch?v=BuA6OU2VdhE&feature=youtu.be) of the result.

-My current research at Northwestern and RIC is focused on using data from wearable sensors to predict patient outcomes in the clinical rehabilitation domain.
-The overarching goal of this research is to: 1) build models that can help clinicians plan rehabilitation protocols; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).

 <hr>

 ### Current projects

-#### Evaluating walking skills with a robotic exoskeleton ([http://rewalk.com/](http://rewalk.com/)) from the statistics of body movements
+#### Evaluating walking skills with a robotic exoskeleton from the statistics of body movements

-> As spinal cord injury individuals learn to walk with an exoskeleton they improve, making their movements progressively safe enough for everyday life use.
+> As spinal cord injury individuals learn to walk with an exoskeleton ([http://rewalk.com/](http://rewalk.com/)) they improve, making their movements progressively safe enough for everyday life use.
 Extensive training is necessary, usually provided in a clinical setting.
 How can we detect if a patient still needs training?
 We compute a set of features from body accelerations of paraplegic individuals trained to walk with an exoskeleton and combine the features into a score (naive Bayes Surprise) that measures the likelihood of a patient being an expert user.
 Our model aims at supporting clinicians' decisions on whether a patient is ready to walk independently with an exoskeleton.

 <figure><center>
   <img src="{{site.baseurl}}/images/others/RewalkKpage.jpg" data-action="zoom"/>